|

 your story by "seeing" the emergence of the characters in a pattern.

 Unique, yet composed of types that work for the movies.
+If you

-cropping up repeatedly.
+of characters cropping up repeatedly.

 As a storytelling